SCOTTISH RETAIL CONSORTIUM CHARITABLE GIVING REPORT 2021

 We are delighted to be part of a group of Scottish retailers who have helped raise £16.4 million for good causes in 2020.
 The beneficiaries include emergency food provisions, sustainable contributors, NHS charities and many more.

 Despite the challenges 2020 brought, giving back is as important to us as ever and throughout the year, we remotely and collectively worked to raise money for the NSPCC, The Trussell Trust, Trees for Life and more.
-The collaborative efforts of the team saw a range of fundraising activities including three staff members running 154km in a month and the completion of a gruelling 17-hour bike ride, undertaken by managing director Jonathan Payne and silversmith David Ramsay.
+The collaborative efforts of the team saw a range of fundraising activities including three staff members running 154km in a month and the completion of a gruelling 17-hour bike ride, undertaken by team members including silversmith David Ramsay.

 John Brodie MBE, Chairman of the Scottish Retail Consortium, said: